ElMassimo/resourcerer/README.md

-Singular Resource
+Resourcerer
 =====================
-What `singular_resource` proposes is that you go from this:
+What `resourcerer` proposes is that you go from this:

 ```ruby
 class Controller